TokTok/hs-tokstyle/doc/cimple.md

 **Reason:** switch-case statements are clearer in expressing long sequences of comparisons against constants.
 They also come with duplication checks in most C compilers.

+## `-Wtagged-union` (global)

+Checks that all unions with incompatible types (pointers) in them are tagged, and when accessing their members, the tag is checked.

 ## `-Wtype-check` (global)